 Through much experimentation over the years, we’ve developed a great strategy for new flock initiation.
 This strategy allows the birds to get used to each other gradually, so there’s less stress.

-There are plenty of good ways to go about introducing new chickens to an established flock, but this is the method that works for us every time.
+There are plenty of good ways to go about introducing new chickens to an established flock.
+But when we’re introducing chicks to the flock (or pullets) this is the method that works for us every time.

 Step One: Quarantine